drips-network/subgraph/README.md

 3. Calling `graph build` compiles .wasm files (and collects related files) that will be sent to the server(s) that will host and serve the subgraph instance.
 This will process the code in `src/` and is useful if you want to check that the code is free of simple compile errors, or if you want to actually push a new subgraph deployment.

-4. Calling `yarn deploy:goerli` will deploy to the subgraph instance specified in package.json.
+4. Calling `yarn deploy:sepolia` will deploy to the subgraph instance specified in package.json.
 Most contributors will not need to call this, unless they have set up their own test instance, as calling this requires first calling `graph auth` with an appropriate auth key parameter for the subgraph in question.